 In over 10 years with the department, I'd worked almost exclusively to improve enforcement of fair insurance claims settlement practices.
 Under former Commissioner John Garamendi, I helped write regulations specifying and explaining the requirements of the California Insurance Code's Unfair Practices Act.
 I've helped amend the regulations twice since then.

-I acted as project counsel for the department's efforts in helping survivors of the 1991 Oakland-Berkeley firestorm, the 1993 Los Angeles area fires and the 1994 Northridge earthquake.quake damage I attended policyholder meetings, helped write the department's claims guide for residential property loses and participated in claim workshops for fire and earthquake survivors in Southern California.
+I acted as project counsel for the department's efforts in helping survivors of the 1991 Oakland-Berkeley firestorm, the 1993 Los Angeles area fires and the 1994 Northridge earthquake.
+I attended policyholder meetings, helped write the department's claims guide for residential property loses and participated in claim workshops for fire and earthquake survivors in Southern California.
 In 1992, I brought a disciplinary action on behalf of the department against Allstate and one of its agents for unfair settlement practices with firestorm claims and misrepresentations made during sales of homeowner policies, an action that garnered one of the highest fines the department had levied against an insurer up to that time.

 A few years ago, a consumer advocate named John Metz persuaded then-Chief Counsel Bill Palmer to a broader view of the time-limitation period for submitting an earthquake insurance claim than the strict one-year view espoused by most insurance companies.
 I was assigned to work with Metz in drafting a document applying case law to support the longer period.
 That document was disseminated by Quackenbush at a Los Angeles press conference in 1998, held at an earthquake victim's home.
 The arguments and case authority contained in that document have found their way to the California Supreme Court, which is currently considering the issue in an earthquake case entitled Peter Vu vs. Prudential Property and Casualty company.
+I tell all this not to impress people with my experience, but to illustrate that the commissioner's settlement scams-in which insurance companies escaped fines and restitution owed to thousands of helpless earthquake victim policyholders in exchange for a few million dollars in "contributions" to phony foundations set up by Quackenbush's political supporters-hit me where I lived...

 This may sound corny, but duty and conscience compelled me to act.
 I had spent virtually my entire career at the department of Insurance fighting for fair treatment for catastrophe victims.
 These men-Quackenbush and his executives and middle managers-had turned their backs on the victims, and in doing so they had turned my back and the back of every department employee on the victims, too.
 It's difficult to articulate outrage on paper.
 I felt that someone had to do something.
+By the time I'd finished my interview with the CHP officers that long-ago Wednesday, I was crying.
+(They looked like they were on the verge of tears, too.)

 The next day, I went back to my office in San Francisco.
 Some of my colleagues took me to lunch.
 When we returned, my immediate supervisor was waiting for me, clearly unhappy with having to inform me of department chief counsel Brian Soublet's order to "vacate the premises immediately."
 Word spread quickly, and before I'd finished gathering up personal items, an entourage of my colleagues had formed to support me on the way to my car.
 It was an emotional few minutes.
 They hugged and kissed me.
 One friend told me I was her "hero."
 I lost it and broke down in tears.
 It was embarrassing.